itcon-pty-au/typingmind-cloud-backup/README.md

 <div align="center">⚠️ Important Notice ⚠️<br/><br/>
 Please ensure that your Amazon S3 CORS configuration is updated to address issues with Multipart uploads.
-Refer Step 5 in AWS Config below.</div>
+Refer Step 5 in AWS Config below.
+"ETag" needs to be added in ExposeHeaders section. </div>

 # TypingMind Cloud Backup Extension